danielglenn/PowerShell-for-Microsoft-365/ListAllSharePointSiteFiles/ReadMe.md

-# List AllS harePoint Site Files
+# List All SharePoint Site Files

 ## Description
 `ListAllSharePointSiteFiles.ps1` is a PowerShell script that connects to Microsoft 365 and retrieves a complete list of all files across provided SharePoint sites.
 It helps inventory and audit file storage.